Elissa Foster is a tenured professor and director of the College of Communication’s graduate programs in health communication .

 - "Desiring dialectical discourse: A feminist ponders the transition to motherhood" (2005).
 Women’s Studies in Communication, 28, 57-83.

-(with Jay Baglia, 2005).
+- Performing the “Really Real:” Cultural criticism, representation, and commodification in The Laramie Project (with Jay Baglia, 2005).
 Journal of Dramatic Theory and Criticism, 19(2), 127-145.

 - "Storm tracking: Scenes of marital disintegration" (2002).
 Qualitative Inquiry, 8, 804-819.

 - "Lessons we learned: Stories of volunteer-patient communication in hospice" (2002).
 Journal of Aging and Identity, 7, 245-256.